OWASP/owasp.github.io/_drafts/2020-12-17-vendor-neutral.md

 ### Corporate supporters and sponsors

 Suppose you are a corporate member, supporter, or sponsor of an event.
-In that case, OWASP should be friendly, welcoming, and easy to deal with.
+In that case, the OWASP community should be friendly, welcoming, and easy to deal with.
 I know this hasn't always been true.
 Still, our community and vendors need to get along by having the same expectations regarding vendor neutrality and how our community engages with vendors.
 I will encourage you to reach out to me or Kelly Santalucia if you're having issues in the past or think the OWASP Foundation is not being vendor-neutral.
 I've already had meetings with a few vendors, and I'm happy to take more.

-One of the easiest ways to get involved with us is to become a corporate supporter.
-We have Corporate Supporter startup pricing, regional pricing, regular pricing, and monthly and quarterly payment options.
+One of the easiest ways to get involved with us is to become a corporate member.
+We have Corporate Member startup pricing, regional pricing, regular pricing, with monthly, quarterly, and annual payment options.
 It has never been easier to be a part of our community.

 I will be starting a Corporate Advisory Committee shortly.
-I encourage our existing corporate supporters to form that committee to help OWASP improve our commercial relationships and value.
+I encourage our existing corporate members to form that committee to help OWASP improve our commercial relationships and value.

 Please join here: